Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Claim Lands Already Owned

 When the United States piloted missions to the moon, it planted a flag once the momentous accomplishment occurred and claimed it for the US.
-The moon does not belong to the United States any more than it does to Mali, Japan, or any other nation, but no other nation had the power to stake a claim; so, the lone flag of one country to claim a stake remains to the present day.
+The moon does not belong to the United States any more than it does to Mali, Japan, or any other nation, but no other government had the power to stake a claim; so, the lone flag of one country to claim a stake remains to the present day.

 What must not happen is to blame Europeans alone for the taking of lands and killing of people who are different.
 Did not all civilizations participate in this to one degree or another?
 Europeans are just the most recent group to do so.